cvghivebrain/HiveView/README.md

 * LuraDocument LDF - no samples
 * JPM
 * LuraWave
-* MAKIchan Graphics - failed on some samples from https://telparia.com/fileFormatSamples/image/makichan/
 * PhotoSuite Project - actually a Microsoft Compound File
 * MGR bitmap - only "yz" variant found
 * MTV - failed on samples from https://telparia.com/fileFormatSamples/image/mtv/ and header is tricky